jiayizx/jiayizx.github.io/_pages/about.md

 # 🩰 Beyond Work
 - I have two adorable kittens 🐈, Rainier and Mia!
-- In my spare time, I like to swim 🏊🏻‍♀️, hiking 🚶🏻‍♀️, and skating ⛸️.
+- In my spare time, I like swimming 🏊🏻‍♀️, hiking 🚶🏻‍♀️, and skating ⛸️.
 - I also played a traditional chinese instrument, called Chinese lute or Pipa (琵琶).